dij0s/PETAL/thesis/bachelor_thesis.typ

 Leveraging these datasets provides the necessary information to assess the energy needs, potential, and infrastructure within the municipality and establish a baseline profile for energy planning.

-The discretization of the different datasources showcases the importance of spatial tiling when dealing with this data.
+The discretization of the different datasources showcases the importance of spatial tiling when dealing with these data.

 In the average municipality, certain features are few and easily assessable whereas it is impossible to retrieve meaningful insights from the greater-resolution datasets (for e.g. the suitability of roofs, per roof pane) without additional processing or aggregation.